SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/README.md

 * Pixy-ImageSegmentation: Demonstrates a microcontroller/camera unit sending LoRa-sized image segments to a PC.
 The segments are reconstructed and displayed.
 LoRa itself is not yet engaged.

 * USB_Hub_LoRa_Images: Demonstrates an application of programmable USB/Serial hubs.
 Two disparate devices are enabled to communicate.
 The application captures camera data from one device and broadcasts it via LoRa point-to-point on another device.
 A basestation receives the broadcasts and reconstructs the image.

+* LoRaBinaryFloodMessaging: Binary-Messages version of LoRaFloodMessaging.
+Includes single-value sensor and camera.
+Evolving project but all modules operate and are described in the documentation.

 # License